Peck Up Your Troubles: Plot

 Sylvester is determined to get a male woodpecker that just moved in, high in a tree.
 He climbs, but the bird greases the tree, causing him to fall down; he starts to chop it down, but a mean dog (Hector, in his first appearance, though identified here on the doghouse as "Rover") stops him from cutting it (this becomes a running gag).
 Several other attempts follow; at one point, he puts his paw into the bird's home, and the bird puts a tomato there.

-Sylvester squishes it, thinking he killed him and the bird dresses as an angel to torment him, but Sylvester sees through the disguise.
+Sylvester squishes it, thinking he killed him.
+The bird dresses as an angel to torment the remorseful cat, handing him a revolver to kill himself but Sylvester sees through the disguise and unsuccessfully opens fire on the woodpecker.
 Few more attempts passed and finally, Sylvester tries to blow up the tree; the dog again intervenes.
 Sylvester gets the dynamite off the tree and puts out the fuses, but the bird has lit them again.
 Sylvester dies and really becomes an angel.

+Home media

+This short is available on the Looney Tunes Collector's Choice: Volume 4 Blu-ray.